What are the signs of retaliation in the workplace?

 Gavel as a symbol showing retaliation claim laws in a court of law

-The law provides certain rights to you as an employee, and you should exercise these rights without fear.
-Unfortunately, many employers intimidate or punish employees for doing things the law allows them to do.
+The law provides certain rights to you as an employee, allowing you to exercise these rights without fear of retaliation in the workplace.Ā

-If you suspect you experienced unlawful retaliation by your employer, whether a pattern of behavior by your employer or an isolated incident against you, seek immediate help from an experienced San Diego retaliation lawyer near you.
-In either case, never ignore retaliation in the workplace.
+If you suspect unlawful retaliation by your employer, whether through a pattern of behavior or an isolated incident, seek immediate help from a San Diego workplace retaliation lawyer.
+It’s vital to address any signs of workplace retaliation promptly.

 Overview of Workplace Retaliation

-Workplace retaliation refers to adverse actions by an employer against an employee in response to the employee engaging in protected activities, such as reporting discrimination, harassment, safety concerns, or other violations of workplace laws.
+Workplace retaliation refers to adverse actions taken by an employer against an employee in response to engaging in protected employee activities, such as:

 Forms of Retaliation